A Blogging Experiment by Zvi S. Rosen – All views are my own. Those who do not remember IP history are doomed to relitigate it.

 The Pre-1870 Copyright Records

-.
+The pre-1870 copyright records that made it to the Library were held by the Copyright Office until the 1930s,1 when they were transferred to the Rare Book Room of the Library of Congress, and in 1939 Martin Roberts prepared the first comprehensive study of these records.
 His work provides both a narrative description of these records and a checklist of what records came into the possession of the Rare Book Room (pp. 16-19).
 The main body of these records were transferred to microfilm, and this is the breakdown of of the microfilm, by number of pages per state:

 Looking at Roberts’s Checklist and these statistics, two things become clear – for New York, Philadelphia, and Boston, whose District Courts together handled 85% of copyright activity before 1870, the Library of Congress has a complete or essentially complete set of the records.
 However, for many jurisdictions with a comparatively small volume of copyright activity, records may only exist for the years immediately before 1870, if it at all.
 This seemed strange to me, thinking that so many Federal Court records had gone missing, and I began digging into the question.

 What I’ve been describing as a unitary series of records is actually a number of interrelated records.
 These are:

 The actual registrations – Congress provided a specific form for the registration in the 1790 and 1831 Acts, and the Clerk of the Court would either write it out or have application blanks printed where the applicant would fill in the title and other details (all the lost records were handwritten, as only the jurisdictions with a large volume of copyrights bothered to have blanks printed up).
 These were generally kept in a record book, meaning that there’s likely no missing records from the period covered by a record book.